AmitGross/AltPiano/README.md

 # AltPiano
-learn and play the piano
+learn and play the piano using pygame interface

 this app will teach you scales and chords on an alternative design of a piano keyboard.